Book Character Name Ideas: 90+ Names by Genre

 Edmund Hartwell

-A sturdy Anglo-Saxon first name meaning "protector of prosperity," paired with a surname evoking rural English estates.
-This name belongs in a Regency drawing room or on a battlefield at Waterloo—a man torn between duty to his family name and his own moral compass
+A sturdy Anglo-Saxon first name meaning "protector of prosperity," paired with a surname tied to rural English estates.
+This name belongs in a Regency drawing room or on a battlefield at Waterloo, for a man torn between family duty and conscience

 - 2